Mahopac, New York: Demographics

-Schools
+Education

-The Mahopac Central School District is divided into five schools: three K-5 schools (Lakeview Elementary School, Fulmar Road Elementary School, and Austin Road Elementary School), a middle school for grades 6-8 (Mahopac Middle School) and a high school for grades 9-12 (Mahopac High School).
+The Mahopac Central School District covers the census-designated place.

+The district is divided into five schools: three K-5 schools (Lakeview Elementary School, Fulmar Road Elementary School, and Austin Road Elementary School), a middle school for grades 6-8 (Mahopac Middle School) and a high school for grades 9-12 (Mahopac High School).
-Historically, Mahopac had five one-room school houses that were united into one central school (now Lakeview Elementary School) in 1935.

-In athletics, Mahopac boasts strong legacies in wrestling (John Degl 1991 NYS Champion & Joe Mazzurco 2000 NYS Champion), ice hockey (Section I Division II Champions 2000-2001 [The program's inaugural season]/2001-2002/2002-2003), basketball, softball, volleyball, gymnastics, field hockey, baseball (Dave Fleming, 1987 MHS graduate & former pitcher for the Seattle Mariners), football, track & field (Nick Lakis, 1968 MHS graduate and former mile record holder at the United States Naval Academy), and lacrosse.
-School teams have won several New York state championships, including the Boys Varsity Lacrosse team in 1996.
-A long-time rivalry exists between the "Indians" and the neighboring Carmel High School "Rams".

-Since 1979, Mahopac has had a regionally competing marching band (The Cavaliers) and since 1982 the rock performance event Illusion.

-St. John the Evangelist was a Catholic elementary school in Mahopac from 1955 until its closing in 2011.
-The school building remains with the active Church across the street from Lake Mahopac.

 Pronunciation

-Mahopac is an indigenous word meaning "Great Lake" or "Lake of the Great Serpent", with a Native American pronunciation.
-Long-time Mahopac residents affirm that "Ma-HO-pac" was used by residents until the hamlet's large population expansion and demographic shift in the 1960s and '70s.
+The name "Mahopac" is believed to be an indigenous word meaning "Great Lake" or "Lake of the Great Serpent".
+Long-time area residents affirm that the pronunciation "Ma-HO-pac" – consistent with other Native American named local communities such as Mohegan and Mohansic – was used by residents until the hamlet's large population expansion and demographic shift in the 1960s and '70s.

-In spite of a 3–2 vote by the Carmel Town Board in favor of the traditional Native pronunciation, the modern-day first-syllable-inflected "MAY-o-pac" is used by a large number of residents today.
-Stressing the similar pronunciation of other Native American communities nearby, Regina Morini, a retired Putnam County legislator and assistant to the Putnam County Executive, and a lifelong Mahopac resident, says, “Mohegan, Mohansic, Mahopac.
-The accent is on the second syllable.”
+In spite of a 3–2 vote by the Carmel Town Board in favor of the traditional pronunciation, the modern-day first-syllable-inflected "MAY-o-pac" is used by a large number of residents today.
+Stressing the similar pronunciation of other Native American communities nearby, lifelong Mahopac resident and retired Putnam County legislator and assistant to the Putnam County Executive Regina Morini affirmed, "Mohegan, Mohansic, Mahopac.
+The accent is on the second syllable".